Fractures - Ankle

 • Children under 2 years of age should have AP and lateral views of the full-length tibia and fibula.

-• Displaced physeal and triplane fractures may need a CT scan.
+• Displaced physeal and triplane fractures may need a Computerised Tomography (CT) scan.

 Specific management1